reformedforum/reformed-nous/README.md

 We are still in the planning stages - this repo is more of a conversation starter than anything.
 We are planning on fleshing out a solid set of requirements and a plan to make it easy for people to contribute.
 Any help is very welcome!
 Please feel free to jump into the [issues](https://github.com/reformedforum/reformed-nous/issues) and contribute.

+## Overall Vision

+This application will provide a structure for theological resources.
+The big entities are people, books, and Scripture references, since these items drive much of the conversation within the Reformed theological community generally and at [Reformed Forum](http://reformedforum.org), specifically.
+Nearly every podcast episode or blog post references people, books, or Scripture references.
+At the same time, it’s hard to find resources given any one of these entities.
+Consider a few use cases:

+* You’re studying Philippians 2:5–11 and are looking for resources that deal with the subject.
+You’d like to listen to podcasts and sermons, read blog posts, journal articles, or books that reference these verses.
+* You’re listening to a podcast episode and someone mentioned a book.
+You’d like to buy that book and join in an online discussion about it.
+Perhaps you’re also interested in downloading a study guide to help you lead a discussion group on the book.
+* Someone suggested you look into reading John Murray’s *Redemption Accomplished and Applied*.
+You search our site and find several places where you can buy new and used copies.
+You also notice a podcast episode devoted to the book, other books by John Murray, and an online discussion group currently reading the book together.
+* You’d like to subscribe to an RSS feed for all of Sinclair Ferguson’s books, posts, conference addresses, and sermons.

+We envision a database and application that allows us to structure all of Reformed Forum’s resources as well as trusted resources from around the web.
+In a way, this would be the brain behind a next-generation hybrid between [Monergism.com](http://www.monergism.com) and [SermonAudio.com](http://www.sermonaudio.com).

+This application will also provide an API so that other applications may use the exposed data and functionality of this system.

+## Concrete Requirements

+## Application Stack

+## Future Ideas

 ## Setting up a Local Environment

 ### Prerequisites